apeskinian/p5_treasures_untold/README.md

     - Order Number
     - Date
     - Contact and Delivery details provided during checkout
-    - Order summary including any activated rewards and relevant price adjustments
+    - Order summary including any activated rewards and relevant price adjustments, users can also click on a product name to take them to the specific product detail page.

     There are two buttons at the bottom of the page, one to go straight to the users profile page, the other to continue shopping which goes to the products page.